awsdocs/amazon-api-gateway-developer-guide/doc_source/limits.md

  When authorization is enabled on a method, the maximum length of the method's ARN \(e\.g\., `arn:aws:execute-api:{region-id}:{account-id}:{api-id}/{stage-id}/{method}/{resource}/{path}`\) is 1600 bytes\.
 The path parameter values, the size of which are determined at run time, can cause the ARN length to exceed the limit\.
 When this happens, the API client will receive a `414 Request URI too long` response\.

+**Note**
+This limits URI length when resource policies are used\.
+In the case of private APIs where a resource policy is required, this limits the URI length of all private APIs\.

 ### API Gateway Account\-Level Limits<a name="apigateway-account-level-limits-table"></a>

 The following limits apply at the account level in Amazon API Gateway\.